zackproser/procrastiproxy/README.md

 # Overview

-Procrastiproxy is a proxy designed to help you focus during the day by blocking distracting websites.
+Procrastiproxy is a simple, configurable proxy that helps you focus by blocking distracting websites.

-It implements an in-memory, mutable list for tracking hosts that should be blocked by the proxy.
-This in-memory list allows for fast (`O(1)` or "constant time") look-ups.
+It implements an in-memory, mutable list for tracking hosts that should be blocked.
+This in-memory list allows for fast (`O(1)` or "constant time") look-ups of blocked hosts.

 ```mermaid
 graph TD